symfony/symfony-docs/quick_tour/en/05-The-Architecture.markdown

 change a file.
 But in the production one, it is your responsibility to clear the cache when you update your code or change its configuration.

-When developing a web application, things can wreak havoc.
-The log files in the `logs/` application directory tells you everything about the requests and helps you fix the problem in no time.
+When developing a web application, things can go wrong in many ways.
+The log files in the `logs/` application directory tell you everything about the requests and helps you fix the problem in no time.

 The Command Line Interface
 --------------------------